wickworks/witchdice/README.md

 - data validation; can't have a blank character name
 - fix how damage is rounded down and added up; should be rounded down for each attack and show up as such in the subtotal
 - better responsive design for damage edit
-- validate room/person name; must be length X (also put rules on firebase side)